 CIVIL WAR LIVING HISTORY

 More than 150 years ago, many soldiers from the Civil War came marching home.
 Many did not.
 In Waterloo, beginning in 1866, widows and family members visited the graves of the fallen soldiers to honor those who made the ultimate sacrifice.
 The practice of remembering those who fought for freedom has continued each year in Waterloo, the Birthplace of Memorial Day.
-Waterloo will host a Living History encampment on Oak Island featuring the following units: 148th NY Volunteer Infantry, 33rd New York Volunteer infantry, the 7th Cavalry, and Reynolds Battery L.
+Waterloo will host a Living History encampment on Oak Island featuring the following units: 148th NY Volunteer Infantry, 33rd New York Volunteer Infantry, the 7th NY Cavalry, Reynolds’ Battery L 1st NY Light Artillery, and members of the US and NY Engineers.

 Activities will include musket cleaning and cannon firing, cooking, children’s games and crafts, musical performances, and a Sunday church service.